Preheat the oven to 350°F. Lightly grease a 9.5" removable-bottom tart pan and set aside.

 In the bowl of a food processor fitted with the "s" blade, pulse the flours and salt together a few times to mix.

-Add the maple syrup and process until a ball forms.
+Add the egg white and maple syrup and process until a ball forms.

 Add the butter or oil in chunks, then pulse until evenly distributed and no pieces bigger than a pea remain.